Four Minutes a Day to Rock-Hard Abs

-WeightTraining.com is please to have Celebrity Trainer and Fitness Guru Michael George share his thoughts on how one can get rock hard abs with 4 minutes a day!
+Exercise.com is pleased to have celebrity trainer and fitness guru, Michael George, share his thoughts on how one can get rock-hard abs!
 Michael George has helped some of the biggest actors in Hollywood shed off the pounds and keep the weight off.

 People don’t have time to work out for hours.
 Fortunately, to properly strengthen the abs and keep them in shape, all you need is four minutes a day.
 Here are four exercises you can do, one minute each, in the privacy of your office or home for stronger more toned abdominals.

-Rock Hard Abs 4 Minute Workout
+Rock Hard Abs Four-Minute Workout

 Time: 1 minute

 Lie down on a soft mat or carpet.
 Bend your knees so that your feet are flat on the ground.
 Clasp both hands behind your head to support your neck.
 Slowly bring your head straight up, not forward, pulling from the abdominal area as you exhale.
 Your head only needs to come up far enough to feel a complete contraction of the abs.
-Then allow your head to slowly return down to the floor and repeat.
-Be sure to do each repetition slowly and controlled expelling a breath on each contraction.
+Then, allow your head to slowly return down to the floor and repeat.
+Be sure to do each repetition slowly and controlled while expelling a breath on each contraction.
 Do as many crunches as you can in 60 seconds.

 Time: 1 minute